-The certificate in Electrical Technology is designed to give students the basic skills to gain entry level employment in the residential and commercial electrical trade.
+The Electrical Technology Certificate is a 30 credit-hour program that is completed in two semesters.
+Designed to give students the basic skills to gain entry-level employment as a residential or commercial electrician, the curriculum emphasizes hands-on training integrated with knowledge of theory and study of the National Electrical Code.
 As a requirement for completion, students will sit for their local licensure exam.